 Some people let their emergency fund do double duty as a sinking fund.
 But again, whether it makes sense to have a separate cash cushion vs. emergency fund can depend on the type of expenses you’re saving for and how much you’re able to save.
 For many, having a clear separation between money for unexpected expenses and money saved for foreseeable goals can be a very positive arrangement.

 A sinking fund can help you stay on track when saving for planned expenses.
 You can use sinking funds to save for a wide range of expenses, without having to dip into other savings, your emergency fund, or breaking out your plastic.
 It can be a helpful way to organize your finances and meet your money and lifestyle goals.

 If you’re ready to start saving, consider opening an online bank account with SoFi.
 We offer Checking and Savings online, in one convenient place.
-When you sign up with direct deposit, you’ll avoid all the usual banking fees while earning a hyper competitive rate of 1.80% APY on deposits as you work toward your financial goals.
+When you sign up with direct deposit, you’ll avoid all the usual banking fees while earning a competitive APY on deposits as you work toward your financial goals.